kylehakala/home-assistant.io/source/_integrations/zha.markdown

   - [ZiGate-Ethernet (Ethernet gateway board for PiZiGate)](https://zigate.fr/produit/zigate-ethernet/)
   - [ZiGate + WiFi Pack](https://zigate.fr/produit/zigatev2-pack-wifi/)

+## Configuration requirements

+Be sure to connect a compatible radio module and restart Home Assistant before proceeding with configuration.

 {% caution %}

 - It is **not recommended** to run a Zigbee Coordinator over the following connections: